Last Updated on September 28, 2022 by the staff of TheAllElectricLawn

 Adjustability is the name of the game with the Z6, and it has 10 cutting height settings to dial in the best cutting height for your yard.

 The Power+ 42-Inch Z6 zero turn riding mower comes with four 10Ah 56-volt batteries.
-These can be expanded to six 56-volt batteries, which can extend your cutting runtime.
+These can be expanded to six 56-volt batteries, extending your cutting runtime.
 These 56-volt batteries also run on any EGO outdoor power tool.

 The ability to add more batteries is a game-changer since you can essentially cut for as long as you like if you have enough batteries to keep powering the Z6.
 The mower is rated at cutting 2 acres with the included 4 10Ah batteries.